laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Determining the "drag factor" of the flywheel

+From theory, the dragfactor can be calculated through formula 7.2 [[1]](#1):

+> k = -I \* &delta;(1/&omega;) / &delta;t

+Such a more fundamental approach is found in the method used by [[7]](#7), where the dragfactor is determined through the slope of the relation between inverse of the angular velocity and time.
+This depends on a different perspective on formula 7.2 [[1]](#1), which states:

+> k = I \* &delta;(1/&omega;) / &delta;t

+This can be transformed as the definition of the slope of a line, by reformulating it as:

+> k / I = &delta;(1/&omega;) / &delta;t

+Thus k/I represents the slope of the graph depicted by time from the start of the recovery phase on the x-axis and 1/AngularVelocity on the y axis.
+This formula can be simplified further as the angular velocity is determined by:

+> &omega; = (2&pi; / Number of impulses per revolution) / currentDt

+Since we are dividing a constant factor (i.e. 2&pi; / Number of impulses per revolution) through *currentDt* we can further simplify this formula by removing this division and constant outside the slope-calculation.
+Effectively, this makes the formula:

+> (k \* 2&pi;) / (I \* Impulses Per Rotation) = &delta;currentDt / &delta;t

+As this formula shows, the definition of the slope of the line created by *time since the start of the recovery phase* on the *x*-axis and the corresponding *CurrentDt* on the *y* axis is equal to (k \* 2&pi;) / (I \* Impulses Per Rotation).
+This brings this calculation as close as possible to the raw data, and doesn't use *currentDt* as a divider, which are explicit design goals to reduce data volatility.

 ## Determining the linear metrics

 ## Detecting the stroke and recovery phase